-Missouri Learning Standards is common to all teachers in a grade level; written curriculum is the taught curriculum; analysis of data from common assessments drives curricular modifications; three Title I teachers provide interventions across the grade levels; ongoing purchase of new materials based on learner needs, reading based upon Fountas & Pinnel Benchmark Assessment System and writing common assessments, 2nd grade uses flexible grouping, building wide differentiation of word work
+Missouri Learning Standards are common to all teachers in a grade level.
+The written curriculum is the taught curriculum.
+Analysis of data from common literacy assessments drive curricular modifications.
+Three Title I teachers provide interventions across the grade levels.
+Ongoing purchases of new materials are based on learner needs.
+Reading levels are based upon the Fountas & Pinnell Benchmark Assessment System.
+Writing common assessments are analyzed at grade levels.
+1st and 2nd grade uses flexible grouping across classrooms.
+All grades incorporate guided reading groups.
+All grades use Heggerty for a phonics supplement and Words Their Way for differentiated word work.

-- -Lack of instructional consistency with language and the components of our literacy process - -Lack of embedded professional development that continues to focus us on improving instruction to help students make successful gains - -No classroom literacy coaching other than new staff - -Reading group grouping generally stays static throughout the year
+-Lack of instructional consistency with language and the components of our literacy process

+- -Lack of embedded professional development that continues to focus us on improving instruction to help students make successful gains - -No classroom literacy coaching other than new staff - -Reading group grouping generally stays static throughout the year

-- -Professional development on the use of flexible grouping - -Review of research-based literacy components - Review and revise literacy curriculum
+-Professional development on the use of Jan Richardson lesson plans -Review of research-based literacy components utilizing Next Steps in Guided Reading and Next Step Forward in Intervention